Inclusive Thermodynamics of Computational Machines: Inclusive formulation of DFAs

-Here we require that any such decomposition meet the following desiderata: \begin{enumerate} \item The full state space of the system can be written as a Cartesian product $\mathrm{U} \bm{\times} \Pi_{i} \mathrm{V}^{i}$, where $\mathrm{U}$ is the state space of the SOI with states $u \in \mathrm{U}$, and $\mathrm{V}^{i}$ is the state space of the bath $i$ with states $v^{i} \in \mathrm{V}^{i}$. \item The state of the SOI and those of the baths are statistically independent at the initial time $t = 0$, i.e., $P_{0} = p_{0} \bm{\times} \Pi_{i}\rho_{0}^{{i}}$, where $p_{0}$ is the initial distribution over the states of the SOI, and $\rho_{0}$ is that of the bath $i$. \item For each bath, its initial distribution $\rho_{0}^{{i}}$ can be written as a Boltzmann distribution for an associated finite bath Hamiltonian, $B_i(v_{0}^{i} = v^{i})$, which does not change with time.
-So for all baths $i$, we need the function \eq{ B_i(v^i) := -\ln \rho_0^i(v^i) } to be finite-valued for all $v^i$ that can occur at \textit{any} iteration (not just iteration $0$) with nonzero probability. \end{enumerate}
+In general, even for a fixed DFA, the decomposition that is most appropriate will vary with different choices of the accessible and inaccessible variables, i.e., with different ways that an engineer could design the DFA.
+Here we require that the state spaces of the physical computer and the logical computer, together with the decomposition between the two, meet the following desiderata: \begin{enumerate} \item The full state space of the physical computer can be written as a Cartesian product $\mathrm{U} \bm{\times} \Pi_{i} \mathrm{V}^{i}$, where $\mathrm{U}$ is the state space of the SOI with states $u \in \mathrm{U}$, and $\mathrm{V}^{i}$ is the state space of the bath $i$ with states $v^{i} \in \mathrm{V}^{i}$. \item The state of the SOI and those of the baths are statistically independent at the initial time $t = 0$, i.e., $P_{0} = p_{0} \bm{\times} \Pi_{i}\rho_{0}^{{i}}$, where $p_{0}$ is the initial distribution over the states of the SOI, and $\rho_{0}^{{i}}$ is that of the bath $i$. \item For each bath, its initial distribution $\rho_{0}^{{i}}$ can be written as a Boltzmann distribution for an associated finite bath Hamiltonian, $B_i(v_{0}^{i} = v^{i})$, which does not change with time.
+So for all baths $i$, we need the function \eq{ B_i(v^i) := -\ln \rho_0^i(v^i) } to be finite-valued for all $v^i$ that can occur at \textit{any} iteration (not just iteration $0$) with nonzero probability. \item The decomposition map is injective for all states of the logical computer that can occur with nonzero probability. \item The dynamics across the state space of the physical computer is deterministic and invertible for all of its states that occur with nonzero probability. \end{enumerate}